MTB set up tips. Here are 3:

 The second tip is how your seat should be positioned vertically: Saddle position vertically is right, when the knee is in the same position as the center of the pedal.
 So the knee and the center of the pedal should be one line looking from the side.
 You can take a bar or something like that and control your vertical line.

 And the last tip of the three mtb set up tips for your mountain bike saddle is about the height.
 The knee should be almost stretched when the pedal is pushed down and heel is on pedal.
 This is relevant for all enduro mountain biker out there.
 Also the height is considered right, when the saddle is a little bit below the upper edge hip bone.
 So when you are standing next to your bike.
+Let’s continue with the next of our three mtb set up tips.

 What to watch out when setting up your brake